RehabEngGroup/MOtoNMS/docs/source/manual/appendixC.rst

 **Bug Fixes**

-- Fixed reading C3D files when no force plate (FP) data are stored
+- Fixed reading of C3D files without data from force platforms (FP)
-- Fixed handling FP data when more than 2 FPs of different types are involved
+- Fixed handling of FP data when a laboratory has more than 2 FPs of different types
-- Fixed selection of ``Leg on ForcePlatform`` in ``AcquisitionInterface`` GUI when more than 2 FPs are involved
+- Fixed selection of ``Leg on ForcePlatform`` in ``AcquisitionInterface`` when there are more than 2 FPs in the laboratory
 - Fixed definition of ``timeStartFrame`` and ``timeEndFrame`` in ``selectionData.m`` to account for an initial starting condition of t=0 and frame number=1.
 Fixed accordingly the definition of ``frameArray`` in ``writetrc.m``
-- Fixed the computation of the hip joint center (HJC) with the Harrington method (``HJCHarrington.m``) when the input static file has a frame number lower than 3
+- Fixed computation of the hip joint center (HJC) with the Harrington method (``HJCHarrington.m``) when the input static file has a frame number lower than 3

 |
 **RELEASE 2.1**   (*September 8, 2014*)